piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 # Sulfide weathering experiments from Maffre et al., submitted to GRL (2021)

-Information about GEOCLIM runs for the sulfide weathering perturbation experiments
+Information about GEOCLIM runs for the sulfide weathering perturbation experiments.

 ## Run outputs